 When equipment that uses Bluetooth jumps into the frequency range of equipment that uses wifi, it can disrupt wifi traffic and cause delays.
 As it jumps so often, actual impact on wifi will be highly variable, making such scenarios rather hard to troubleshoot.

-In the worst case, your wifi access point will automatically change channels to avoid the disruption – a failed strategy, since Bluetooth hops over all the channels used for wifi anyway, which in turn can cause you to lose more wifi traffic.
+In the worst case, your wifi access point will automatically change channels to avoid the noise – a failed strategy, since Bluetooth hops over all the channels used for wifi anyway, which in turn can cause you to lose more wifi traffic.
 Old devices and computers in particular will need several seconds to reconnect if the access point changes to a different channel.

 4. Baby Monitors, Walkie-Talkies and Other Radios